Back to Case Studies

 • Charts of accounts and policies that didn't support modern reporting

-Tabitha knew they needed a complete overhaul.
-"I needed to modernize the entire finance department — systems, policies, chart of accounts, everything," she shared.
-"Hiring one person to 'fix it' wasn't going to solve a problem this deep."
+"I needed to modernize the entire finance department — systems, policies, chart of accounts, everything.
+Hiring one person to 'fix it' wasn't going to solve a problem this deep."

 The Brown needed modern systems that supported their financial strategy from the ground up.
 With a solid foundation of clean, usable data, Tabitha knew they'd be well-equipped to sustain the Brown through its seventh decade and beyond.

-Just as she had with Powell Gardens, Tabitha brought in EBCFO as a partner to modernize the Brown's financial infrastructure.
+Just as she had with Powell Gardens, Tabitha brought in EBCFO Services as a partner to modernize the Brown's financial infrastructure.

 We started with a full assessment of their existing accounting operations to identify what needed to be done.
-When it became clear that their current systems indeed required starting over from scratch, we began the rebuilding process.
+When it became clear that their current systems required starting over from scratch, we began the rebuilding process.
 In practice, this included:

-• Eliminating manual workarounds and spreadsheet dependencies
+• Workflow modernization: Eliminated manual workarounds and spreadsheet dependencies.

 With the new system in place, we turned our attention to sustainability.
 This meant ensuring new standards and workflows were codified into clear, easy-to-follow documentation so that the function could withstand turnover.
 We also worked closely with Tabitha and the rest of the team to help them take full ownership of the function before the handoff.